 - Add the yeast mixture and combine well using your hands.
 It will be a sticky dough.

 - Knead well for a couple of minutes.
+If it's sticky you can 1 to 2 tbsp more flour.
 Don't add more flour to make a hard dough, the dough should be soft and smooth.

 - In a bowl, combine all the above mentioned ingredients "for making the filling", keep aside.

 - Preheat oven to 375 F or 190 C.

 - After 2 hours, the dough will rise to double in size.